MarcoGos/davis_vantage/README.md

 # Davis Vantage

-This is a custom integration for the Davis Vantage Pro2 and Vue.
+This is a custom integration for the Davis Vantage Pro2.
 Either use a serial port or use an ip adress to connect to your device.

 Model | Compatible
 ---|:---: